Piterden/chessbot/README.md

 ### Commands

-/start
+- `/start` - shows a list of available for join games and the `Create new game` button. *It is the default state.*

+Each list item contains id's of players and completed moves count.
+The first id is always for a white player.
+If it is your id, then there will be **`YOU`** word, instead of id.
+Your turn marker will be shown if the game needs your attention (your turn now).

+Select the game you need now:

+All buttons are clickable and boards will be updated right after you or your opponent had made a turn.
+The star near a player's id means it is a turn of a side where it placed now.

+#### Buttons:

+- **Back** - return to the list of games
+- **Reverse** - *NOT IMPLEMENTED YET*
+- **Index** - *NOT IMPLEMENTED YET*

-## Install and run own instance
+## Install and run own bot instance

-First of all clone this repository and install dependencies.
+First clone this repository and install dependencies.
 Run in the terminal:

 ```bash
 git clone git@github.com:Piterden/chessbot.git